Camper Guidelines & FAQs

 These steps will hopefully help you navigate with ease:

-2. Locate the camper you desire to add canteen funds to and click their name at the top under “Select Sessions”
+2. Locate the camper you desire to add canteen funds to and click their name at the top under “Select Sessions.”

-3. Select the desired camp session to add the canteen funds to and click “show details”
+3. Select the desired camp session to add the canteen funds to and click “show details.”

 4. Under Camp Store & Canteen Deposit, select the desired amount to deposit

 5. Click “Continue” at the bottom.
-If “Continue” is not green, you may have to deselect any camper you are not making changes to, if multiple campers are selected, then click “Continue”.
+If “Continue” is not green, you may have to deselect any camper you are not making changes to; if multiple campers are selected, then click “Continue”.

 **Please note, due to a system limitation, you cannot select the same canteen deposit twice.
 If you would like to select the same amount for the deposit, please contact Jackie in the Camp Office (campinfo@sbcfamily.org or 540-366-2433) to have the canteen deposit manually added to your account, then you can proceed with the payment through the Camp Eagle Portal.

 Day Campers: Lunch is included in the Day Camp tuition.
 Additional snacks, hats, t-shirts, and souvenirs can be purchased at the Country Eagle Gift Shop.
 Suggested spending money for the week is $50.
 Any funds added to your camper’s canteen balance may take up to 24 hours to show on their canteen account at Camp Eagle.
 Day Camper’s Canteen balances roll over from week to week and will be refunded at the end of the summer camp season.
 If you would like a refund sooner because your camper will not be returning, please notify the Camp Office so we can expedite your refund.
-Canteen balances of less than $5 will be invested in reaching souls for Christ.
+Any individual Camper Canteen balance of less than $5 will be invested in reaching souls for Christ.

 Payments